EURO 2024

 Available doesn’t always mean a direct pass

-Despite all that, it isn’t always possible to play the ball directly to Xhaka.
-Clever opponents will shadow him when they look to press his teammates.
-The Switzerland international will then try and move into an area behind the pressing player.
-That doesn’t always work, like one time against Bayern Munich when two players in Harry Kane and Sacha Boey covered the potential pass.
+Despite all that, it wasn't always possible to play the ball directly to Xhaka.
+Clever opponents shadowed him when they looked to press his teammates.
+The Switzerland international would then try and move into an area behind the pressing player.
+That didn't always work, like one time against Bayern Munich when two players in Harry Kane and Sacha Boey covered the potential pass.

 Xhaka sends Patrik Schick away with a ball over the top.